FabSwingers

-FabSwingers is a social networking website for swingers and those seeking casual sex.
-Founded in 2006 by a swinging couple, the website has options for men, women and transgender users, and allows users to sort by location, venues, as well as individual fetishes and kinks.
-It has a companion website called Fab Guys which is aimed at gay and bisexual men.
+FabSwingers is a British adult social networking and online dating service aimed primarily at swingers and people seeking casual relationships.
+The website was established in 2006 by a swinging couple.
+The website has options for men, women and transgender users, and allows users to sort by location, venues, as well as individual fetishes and kinks.
+It has a companion website called FabGuys which is aimed at gay and bisexual men, as well as transgender people.

 Features

 A profile on FabSwingers can represent a single person or a couple and consists of age, gender and sexual orientation along with a list of interests which can include cuckoldry, dogging and oral sex, among others.
 Profiles can also be verified for authenticity when the user submits a photograph of themselves along with their username written down.

 FabSwingers operates on a freemium model with features including seeing higher-resolution photos and seeing other users who have looked at the logged-in profile.
 Advertising is also removed for paying members.